Ericktz/VitePath/SBP_Walkthrough.md

   - The fifth option is the Token Issuance page.
 This is the page to use for minting a new token on the Vite Network.
   - The sixth option is the Transactions page.
 All transactions done with your logged-in wallet will appear here.

-## PART III - REGISTERING YOUR SBP AND LOCKING THE REQUIRED AMOUNT OF VITE
+## PART III - Registering your SBP and locking the required amount of VITE
 - Go to the SBP page and fill in the following:

   - **Node name:** This needs to be the name that you set in `node_config.json`